nus-cs2103-AY2122S1/ip/docs/README.md

 To run DukeAgain,

 1. Ensure Java Runtime Environment (JRE) `11` or above is installed on your device.
-2. Download and extract`duke_again.zip` from [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+2. Download and extract `duke_again.zip` from [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
-3. Copy the `.jar` file to the folder you want to use as the home folder for your DukeAgain
-4. Double-click the file to start the app, or run `duke -jar duke_again.jar` in the terminal to start DukeAgain.
+4. Double-click the `duke.jar` to start the app, or run `duke -jar duke.jar` in the terminal to start DukeAgain.

 ### Essential commands